7 ways to improve client engagement

 Are you communicating with clients about how they want to be communicated with?
 Reminder compliance is key to client engagement and your practice’s success.
 Your communication plan should be fully automated and include postal, email and text reminders in addition to phone calls.
 Clients can customize their reminder preferences through a communication portal that ties to your software and reminder settings.

-Kaitlin Brady, marketing manager for Henry Schein Veterinary Solutions, oversees social media and viral marketing in support of the company’s software and client communications solutions.
+Kaitlin Brady, marketing manager for Covetrus, oversees social media and viral marketing in support of the company’s software and client communications solutions.